island-is/island.is/apps/judicial-system/api/README.md

 `yarn nx serve judicial-system-api --ssl`

+You can skip `--ssl` but then authentication through innskraning.island.is will not work.

-To skip authentication at innskraning.island.is run:
+To skip authentication at innskraning.island.is navigate to

-`AUTH_USER=<national id> yarn nx serve judicial-system-api`
+`/api/auth/login?nationalId=<national id>`

-where `<national id>` is the national id of a known user.
+in the web project where `<national id>` is the national id of a known user.

 ## Graphql playground